KenkenGoda/CHAMPS/README.md

 ## `scripts`
 - This directory has script files.
-- These files are mainly used for experiments.
+- These files are mainly used for running experiments.